GSA/digitalgov.gov/content/communities/virtual-and-augmented-reality.md

 deck: ""
 summary: "A collaborative hub for the research and refinement of VR and AR business cases and pilot programs across government."

+# see all topics at https://digital.gov/topics
+topics:
+  - virtual-reality
+  - augmented-reality

 # Page weight: controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

-topics:
-  - virtual-reality
-  - augmented-reality

 community_list:
   - platform: listserv